We use our proprietary methodology to produce these rankings. Learn more →

 Bachelor’s Degrees

-• Bachelor of Arts in Interactive Media and Games (School of Cinematic Arts)
+• Bachelor of Fine Arts in Game Development and Interactive Design

 Master’s degrees: